pkpkpk/pkpkpk/README.md

 ### Hola 👋 My name is Pat.
-I live in rural PR 🇵🇷 where I like to ride Paso Finos 🐎 and hack on lisp repls
+I like to ride Paso Finos 🐎 🇵🇷  and hack on lisp repls

 - 🔭 I’m currently looking for software engineering role in clojure, java, or rust
 - 📫 How to reach me: info@luquillosoftDOTworks